 A German language production of WICKED opened in Stuttgart on November 15, 2007 at the Stuttgart Musical Centre and played to capacity crowds through January 29, 2010.
 The production moved to Oberhausen on March 5, 2010 and played through September 4, 2011.

 * In his review of the Australian production, John Bailey of The Age raved, “this dazzling entertainment more than justifies the hype.
 WICKED has it all – the glitz and glamour and smiles, the anthemic tunes and mind-boggling sets.
 It also has a brain.”

-The Australian production of WICKED began at Melbourne’s Regent Theatre in June, 2008 and concluded its record-breaking run in August, 2009.
+The Australian production of WICKED began at Melbourne’s Regent Theatre in June 2008 and concluded its record-breaking run in August 2009.
 It opened on September 5, 2009 at Sydney’s Capitol Theatre and concluded its run there on September 26, 2010.
 An Australian Tour began in January 2011 and played Brisbane, Adelaide, and Perth.
-This production recently completed an engagement in Singapore and Seoul and will open in Auckland, New Zealand in fall, 2013.
+This production recently completed engagements in Singapore and Seoul and recently reopened in Auckland, New Zealand on September 17, 2013.

 * In his review of the Dutch-language production, Patrick van den Hanenberg of De Volkskrant, called the musical, “Spectacular!
 A musical with balls, brains and humour that turns reality on its head in an intelligent way,” and Esther Kleuver of Dagblad van het Noorden, called the musical, “one of the finest, biggest and best-produced musicals ever performed.”